johnwcowan/r7rs-work/NumericTowerManisComments.md

 Of the towers John lists, the following seem worth standardizing.

 1. ----: this seems appropriate in implementations for limited embedded processors.
 2. --+-, --++: there seem to be two kinds of possible implementation: a Chicken-like system that provides fixnums and flonums, and a system that provides flonums only (and therefore there is no such thing as an exact integer).
-Lua, with default build options, works this way, as does [JavaScript](JavaScript.md).
-Both variations seem defensible to me. [second variation will not work, because exact numbers must exist and be disjoint from inexact ones.  --cowan](The)
+Lua 5.2 and earlier, with default build options, works this way, as does JavaScript.
+Both variations seem defensible to me. \[The second variation will not work, because exact numbers must exist and be disjoint from inexact ones.  --cowan]
 3. +-+-, +-++: I believe that the implication here is that bignums are provided as well. \[Yes, but they might be very small bignums.  --cowan]
 4. +++-, ++++: This adds ratios to the previous towers.